Parents’ Weekend Frequently Asked Questions (FAQs)

 Q: Do I need to wear my nametag?

 A: Yes!
 Each name tag serves as a pass to the weekend.
-All pre-registered items are indicated on the name tag and will allow you entry to all meals.
-Your students’ orders will be included on there as well.
 We also ask that you wear your name tag at all times for security purposes.

 Q: What time can I check into the hotel?
 Can I leave my bags at the if I arrive before check in?